 MKA is proud to be the site of the biggest annual Scholastic Book Fair in the country.
 This tri-campus annual event, organized by the Parents’ Association of MKA, has become a highlight of school and community life, in addition to opening its doors to the general public.

-The Book Fair runs for five days in November and typically grosses over $100,000 in book sales.
-In addition to author visits and signings, the Fair has become a vehicle for tri-campus community building, teacher appreciation efforts, and outreach to MKA's partner charter schools in Newark, TEAM, SPARK and RISE Academies.
+The Book Fair runs for five days in November.
+In addition to author visits and signings, the Fair has become a vehicle for tri-campus community building, teacher appreciation efforts, and outreach to MKA's partner charter schools in Newark, KIPP: New Jersey.

 2014: Kwame Alexander, Raul Colon, Lisa Fielder, Brian Floca, Tom Lichtenheld, Kenneth Oppel, Sharon Robinson and Judith Viorst